SKrotkih/SimpleOrganizer/README.md

 - local notifications
 - sharing via UIActivityViewController
 - UIDocument.
 Enter and Edit files in the Documents folder.
-- Document Picker - access to files on remote storage like iCloud, DropBox and etc with download to local Documents folder.
+- Document Picker - access to files on remote storage like iCloud, DropBox and etc with a download to the local Documents folder.
 - extension
-- todaye widget
+- today widget
 - all database function are in the DataBaseKit.framework.

 Were applied the following design patterns: